How to resize partition in Windows Server 2008 R2

 Step 3: Click “Shrink“, original 120GB C drive shrank to 10GB.

-Extend volume in Disk Management:
+How to extend volume in Server 2008 Disk Management:

 Step 1: Right-click C drive or any other partition you want to resize and select “Extend Volume…”